How To Make Holiday Cards with Pressed Flowers

 Get the whole family involved in holiday cards this year!
-While posing for a family photo does have a certain caché (one that compounds with time), making your own own botanical greetings with materials sourced straight from the garden is a fun way to spend some time together this season, without the drama of matching sweaters.
+While posing for a family photo does have a certain caché, making your own ow botanical greeting cards with pressed flowers is a fun way to spend some time together this season, without the drama of matching sweaters.
 (You can always include a photo if you want!)
-This indoor nature activity for kids is an easy way to keep the garden alive, even in the long winter months.

 - herb press